 iii.
 Circumstances beyond control of the Credit Union (such as, but not limited to, fire, flood, or interference from an outside force) prevent the proper execution of the transaction and the Credit Union has taken reasonable precautions to avoid those circumstances.

-c.
-Payment Processing.
 Transactions are in process starting at the cutoff time on the payment date.
 A transaction is a pending payment starting from the time you enter payment instructions until the payment is in process.
-A transaction is in process on the business day you selected as the scheduled payment date.
 A payment is considered completed when our agent issues the payment either by check or electronically.
-You may cancel or edit any pending payment (including recurring bill payments) by following the directions provided on the Mobile eBill Pay System Help.
+You may cancel or edit any pending payment (including recurring bill payments) by following the directions provided in the eBillPay system Help.
 There is no charge for cancelling or editing a Pending Payment.
 Please note: We may not have a reasonable opportunity to act on any stop payment or cancellation order given after a payment is in process and it is not possible to stop or cancel a payment which is completed.
-If you desire to cancel or stop any payment which is in process, you must call Mid Oregon FCU at (541) 382-1795 or (800) 452-3313.
+If you desire to cancel or stop any payment which is in process, you must call Mid Oregon Federal Credit Union at (541) 382-1795 or (800) 452-3313.
 Stop payment requests sent to us via electronic mail or in any other manner will not reach us in time for us to act on your request.
 If you call, we may also require you to verify your request in writing within fourteen (14) days after you call.
 Although we will make every effort to accommodate your request, we will have no liability for failing to do so.

 Single Payments.
 A single payment will be processed on the business day (generally Monday through Friday, except certain holidays) that you designate as the payment’s process date provided the payment is submitted prior to the daily cut-off time on that date.
-The daily cut-off time is currently 9:00 P.M.
+The daily cut-off time is currently 1:00 p.m.
 PST.
 A single payment submitted after the cut-off time on the designated process date will be processed on the next business day.
 If you designate a non-business date (generally weekends and certain holidays) as the payment’s process date, the payment will be processed on the first business day following the designated process date.
 We reserve the right to change the cut-off time and we will notify you of any changes.

 Recurring Payments.
 When a recurring payment is processed, it is automatically rescheduled by the system.
 Based upon your selected frequency settings for the payment, a process date is calculated for the next occurrence of the payment.
 If the calculated process date is a non-business date (generally weekends and certain holidays), it is adjusted based upon the following rules: